Jayson Tatum scores 33 points, Celtics rebound from loss to beat Cavs 106-93 for 2-1 series lead

 “Do what you do best, and do it better,” he said.

-The Celtics started cold again, missing their first two 3-pointers before making 5 of 8 to take a 30-28 lead after one.
+The Celtics started cold again, missing their first two 3-pointers.
+But those good early looks raised their confidence, and they made 5 3s in the first quarter to take a 30-28 lead after one.

+By then Game 2 was forgotten, and Tatum was confident all the Celtics would show up.

+“I’ve done that plenty of times before (score 33 points),” he said.
+"The points will come and go, but the poise we played with was the most important.
+And we did it in a great environment that was fun to be a part of.”

 Cleveland got a nice early lift as forward Dean Wade made his postseason debut after missing the past two months with a sprained knee.
 Wade, who scored a career-high 23 against Boston on March 5 when the Cavs overcame a 22-point deficit in the fourth quarter, knocked down a 3-pointer on his first touch.